Quick Answer (TL;DR)

 Scale Product Management with AI

 AI doesn’t just streamline monitoring - it scales the entire product management process.
-Tools like IdeaPlan empower product teams to achieve exponential results through automation and pre-designed templates.
+Tools like IdeaPlan enable product teams to achieve exponential results through automation and pre-designed templates.
 These templates automatically track critical metrics like churn rate, Net Promoter Score (NPS), and time-to-market.
 By integrating these insights directly into your roadmap, AI ensures your strategies are always tied to measurable outcomes.

 IdeaPlan goes a step further by enabling teams to build shared prompt libraries for tasks like requirements gathering, user stories, and competitive analysis.
 This standardizes roadmapping across teams, making the process more efficient.
-The impact is clear: teams using AI for requirements and user stories report a 40% reduction in clarification questions during development.
+The impact is clear: teams using AI for requirements and user stories report fewer clarification questions during development.
 Additionally, IdeaPlan’s AI keeps a running log of product friction points, automatically adjusting roadmap priorities.
 This ensures that at least 70% of roadmap initiatives are aligned with strategic company goals rather than reactive fixes.

 As Teravision Technologies aptly puts it: